Wood Stove Installation

 Stoves are designed to be used with a minimum clearance from combustible walls.
 In many cases, this clearance is 36 inches.
 When it becomes necessary to place a stove closer than this to the wall, a suitable heat shield must be placed between the wall and the stove.
 Any stove which requires 36 inches or less clearance to an unprotected combustible wall may be placed 12 inches from the wall if the wall is protected by one of the following means:

-- A sheet of 24 gage sheet metal placed out one inch from the wall on noncombustible spacers.
+- A sheet of 24 gauge sheet metal placed out one inch from the wall on noncombustible spacers

 In both cases, it is of the utmost importance that a one-inch air space be left between the heat shield and the original wall and that the sides or top and bottom of the shield be left open to permit air to circulate.